Cyber-Chic/nasa/POETRY_INDEX.md

 Van Horn, Texas 79855-1552
 USA

-* **🛰️ Space Note:** While your physical card rides safely tucked inside the big rocket, your tiny star sail engine is fully alive!
-The light particles your drawing makes are actively bouncing around the cargo bay the entire journey.
+* **🛰️ Flight Dynamics Note:** While your physical card travels safely nestled inside the main cargo bay of a Blue Origin rocket, the quantum light cycle you activated is fully active!
+The photons your design generates are dynamically interacting with the vehicle's structural framework throughout the entire journey.
-* **⏱️ The Flight Timeline:**
+* **⏱️ The Light Timeline:**
-  * *0.0001 Seconds:* Photons zoom away from your card at the speed of light.
+  * *0.0001 Seconds:* Photons instantly exit the card's painted surface, streaming away from the paper.
-  * *1.3000 Seconds:* While the paper card is still in the envelope on Earth, the light energy you made has already shot past the Moon!
+  * *1.3000 Seconds:* While your physical postcard travels in an envelope on Earth, the light energy it generated has already crossed past the orbit of the Moon.
-  * *A Few Years:* Your free-flying light waves escape our solar system entirely, sailing past distant alien stars forever.
+  * *A Few Years:* The free-flying light waves escape our solar system, sailing past distant stars forever.

 ---